WEWS-TV: Eyewitness News

 27-year-old John Hambrick took over as lead anchor on WEWS' evening newscasts on Christmas Day in 1967, with Fuldheim staying on as a commentator.
 Don Webster presented the weather and Gib Shanley was the sports anchor.
 In 1968, WEWS changed the format of its newscasts slightly to a version of Eyewitness News.
-In 1970, Dave Patterson joined Hambrick on the early newscast and then became co-anchor on the 11:00 p.m. newscast in 1971.
+In 1970, Dave Patterson joined Hambrick on the early newscast and then became co-anchor on the 11 p.m. newscast in 1971.
 Ted Henry, who joined WEWS in 1972 as a behind-the-scenes producer, got his start on the air later in 1975 as a weekend weatherman.
 In later years, Henry would admit that he, not knowing the slightest thing about forecasting, basically copied his forecasts from a Detroit radio station.

 That same year, Bill Jacocks—said to be Cleveland's first full-time African-American anchorman—joined WEWS.
 Jacocks started as assistant public affairs director, and became weekend anchor in January 1975.
 For a solid decade (until 1985) Jacocks remained the one constant weekend anchor while many co-anchors came and went.
 Among those doing their first Cleveland co-anchor stints with Jacocks were Tim Taylor and Wilma Smith (both of whom, coincidentally, would later anchor together at rival WJW).

 Hambrick and Patterson continued to anchor the newscasts together until Hambrick left for KABC-TV in Los Angeles in 1975.
 At that time, Ted Henry became the weekend anchor, and then a year later in 1976, co-anchor on the weekday evening newscasts with Patterson.
 Henry continued as the lead anchor until his retirement on May 20, 2009.
 This era marked the start of dominance for the WEWS news programs that lasted until well into the 1980s.
 In 1977, weekend co-anchor Tim Taylor left WEWS to become a weeknight anchor at WJW-TV.
 Fuldheim's role decreased as she only presented her interviews and commentaries, but still appeared on the air three times a day until retiring in July 1984 at the age of 91.

 WEWS was the first Cleveland TV station to use a news helicopter, introducing "Chopper 5" in 1978.
-At the time, a cameraman sat partially outside the helicopter door in order to film the story being covered.
-TV 5 has used helicopters (on and off) ever since, including the current "Air Tracker 5" - which was introduced in 2016.
+At the time, a cameraman sat partially outside the helicopter door to film the story being covered.
+TV 5 has used helicopters (on and off) ever since, including the current "Air Tracker 5"—which was introduced in 2016.

 The WEWS news department underwent another major change in 1982.
 Previously, the 5–6 p.m. slot was occupied by The Afternoon Exchange, the afternoon companion to The Morning Exchange.
 That year, the program adopted a new format, and was renamed Live on Five.
 The broadcast was originally hosted by Wilma Smith and Don Webster, and retained many elements from The Afternoon Exchange, such as interviews, movie reviews, health reports, and some cooking segments.
 Added to the mix were news updates from Ted Henry.